NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 ### Python Version
 3.9, 3.13
-(dgl is not activate on python3.13, we recommend using 3.9 version)
+dgl, used in training graphCast, is not activate on python3.13, we recommend using 3.9 version)